 I visited The Knob on Columbus Day weekend during the pandemic.

 At that time, it was more crowded than I would have liked since everyone was heading outdoors.
 Half a dozen people lingered at the lookout platform, and others were coming and going along the trail.

-The parking lot was full when we arrived, although we lucked out with a spot as someone was just leaving.
+The parking lot was full when I arrived, although I lucked out with a spot as someone was just leaving.

 I imagine it might be a bit cold, even treacherous during a New England winter, and perhaps more crowded in summer.